Articles > Entrepreneurship > How to start a veteran-owned business

 How to start a veteran-owned business

-Veteran business owner smiling with his arms crossed
+a veteran-owned businessman smiling with his arms crossed

-Of veterans who start their own companies, nearly 63% rely on personal funding or family savings.
+Of veterans who start their own companies, nearly 63% rely on personal funding or family savings opens in new window.
 This use of family funding for veteran-owned businesses raises the stakes for success.

 But securing funding isn’t the only step to owning a business.
 There are plenty of things veterans can and should do when it comes to successfully sustaining their business ventures.